Computer model locks in Buccaneers vs. Dolphins picks, score prediction

 Two Florida teams square off in Week 17 action when the Miami Dolphins host the Tampa Bay Buccaneers, who are aiming to bounce back after a critical loss last week to the Carolina Panthers.
 At 7-8, Tampa now trails 8-7 Carolina by a game in the standings ahead of a Week 18 matchup.
 The Bucs face a Dolphins team that has benched its highly-paid quarterback in favor of rookie Quinn Ewers, who is set to make his second career start this weekend.

 Kickoff from Hard Rock Stadium is set for 1 p.m.
 ET.
-The Buccaneers are 5.5-point road favorites per the latest Buccaneers vs. Dolphins odds from DraftKings, while the over/under for total points scored is 46.5.
-Before making any Buccaneers vs. Dolphins picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Buccaneers are 5.5-point road favorites per the latest Buccaneers vs. Dolphins odds from DraftKings, while the over/under for total points scored is 44.5.
+Before making any Dolphins vs. Buccaneers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Buccaneers vs. Dolphins on Sunday